DfAC/AndroidGNSS/readme.md

 This repo consist of the following

-* **ProcessRanges.ipynb** - explains how to calculate pseudoranges from Android N data
+* **ProcessRanges.ipynb** - explains how to calculate pseudoranges from Android N data.
+This is python 3.x code

 ## Background informations